Ferrand's pushouts for algebraic spaces: Preliminaries

 \subsubsection{A criterion for being a monomorphism}

-\begin{lem} Assume that $h\:Y\to X$ is a morphism of finite type and $g\:X'\to X$ is any surjective morphism.
-Then $h$ is a monomorphism if and only if $h\times_XX'$ is a monomorphism. \end{lem} \begin{proof} By descent, it suffices to prove the lemma in the case of schemes.
+\begin{lem} Assume that $h\:Y\to X$ is a representable morphism locally of finite type and $g\:X'\to X$ is any surjective morphism.
+Then $h$ is a monomorphism if and only if so is $h\times_XX'$. \end{lem} \begin{proof} Monomorphisms are stable under arbitrary base changes, thus one direction is clear.
+By \cite[Tag:042Q]{stacks}, we may assume that $X$ and $X'$ are schemes, and hence so is $Y$.
 For any point $x'\in X'$ the base change $h\times_X\Spec(k(x'))$ is a monomorphism.
 It then follows by fpqc descent that the same is true for $h\times_X\Spec(k(x))$ for $x=g(x')$.
 Since $g$ is surjective, the restriction of $h$ over any point of $X$ is a monomorphism, hence $h$ is a monomorphism by \cite[$\rm IV_4$, 17.2.6]{ega}. \end{proof}

-\section{General pushouts}
+\subsection{General pushouts}